Police Cadet '84

 Police Cadet '84 (新紮師兄 (San1 zaat3 Si1 Hing1)) is a 1984 TVB police drama TV series which starred then up and coming stars such as Tony Leung, Maggie Cheung, Carina Lau, and Sean Lau.
-The story centers on young police cadets struggles and life at the Police Cadet Academy (based on Royal Hong Kong Police Cadet School).
+The story centers on young police cadets' struggles and life at the Police Cadet Academy (based on the Royal Hong Kong Police Cadet School).
 Tragedy, romance, conflicts, and intrigues were featured.
 The series was followed by two sequels, Police Cadet '85 and Police Cadet '88.

 Synopsis

 Cheung Wai Kit joins the Police Cadet Academy school after graduating high school.
 At the Police Cadet Academy he meets four good friends that he goes through thick and thin with.
-He joins the Hong Kong Police force after graduating from cadet school.
-His older half brother Cheung Ga Ming also joins the Hong Kong police force after graduating from university.
-Due to the stress and hecticness from work he begins to neglect his girlfriend Tse Wing Chi; she then finds comfort in his good friend and former cadet schoolmate Kiu Chi Ho.
+He joins the Hong Kong police force after graduating from cadet school.
+His older half-brother Cheung Ga Ming also joins the Hong Kong police force after graduating from university.
+Due to the stress and hecticness of work, he begins to neglect his girlfriend Tse Wing Chi; she then finds comfort in his good friend and former cadet schoolmate Kiu Chi Ho.
 Whom will she choose in the end?